caankaya/O-World/README.md

 ### 🌍 oWorld - The Earth Encyclopedia by Extraterrestrials 👽

-oWorld is a web application in the form of a dashboard that presents a fascinating overview of each country on Earth, as seen by extraterrestrials!
+oWorld is a web application in the form of a dashboard that presents a fascinating overview of each country on Earth.

 oWorld Screenshot